Aditya-Mishra799/Customer-FAQ-Chatbot/README.md

 ## Usage

 1. Load the frontend.
-2. Old chats will be loaded if an conversation (cookie) exists.
+2. Old chats will be loaded if a conversation (cookie) exists.
 3. Send a query message with length greater than 5 and less than 300.
 4. AI response will be streamed.